Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Quotes before commas
 --------------------

 The `MLA style guide <https://style.mla.org/the-placement-of-a-comma-or-period-after-a-quotation/>`__ doesn't explicitly forbid it, mentioning that it's similar to British style, and it matches the logical structure.
 Proper nesting is important in programming and it seems strange to ignore this.
+And it's the `official style on Wikipedia <https://en.wikipedia.org/wiki/MOS:LQUOTE>`__.

 Forbidden words
 ---------------